autocrossblog/autocrossblog_astro/src/content/post/2007/2007-05-30-heat-gun-on-a-hot-night.md

 ---
+tags: [ [ 240z, datsun ] ]
+author: "chris"
 publishDate: 2007-05-30T06:14:08+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2007/heat-gun-on-a-hot-night"
+excerpt: "A blog post about a Heat Gun on a Hot Night... and inline skating."
 title: "Heat gun on a hot night"
-excerpt: "A blog post about a Heat Gun on a Hot Night... and inline skating."
-author: chris
-url: 'heat-gun-on-a-hot-night'
-tags:  [ 240z, datsun ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 Tonight after work Eric and I headed to Creve Couer park to do some skating.
 Kendra met us there to bring Eric socks and skated with us as well.
 As a group we went around the park once, they called it a night after that lap but I decided I'd go around one more lap before heading home.
 I had a big lunch so I figured I could definitely use the exercise.